Music on hold: Custom-designed MOH

 CDs (or other MOH formats, such as MP3 files) can be custom-created to suit the particular needs of a business.
 The announcements can be scripted to emphasize particular attributes of the business such as location, store hours, or special promotions or services.
 These are typically used for up-selling and cross-selling callers.
 Companies can either record the messages themselves, or hire a music on hold production company.

 Online on hold

 A program loaded onto an existing computer and connected to the phone system can allow automatic content updates interspersed with company information.

 Streaming MOH

 Streaming MOH refers to a live music on hold stream (URL-based delivery) which can also include custom content.
-Streaming MOH can also refer to a streaming media server, as with Cisco Unified Call Manager, in which case RTP format is utilized.
+Streaming MOH can also refer to a streaming media server, as with Cisco Unified Call Manager, in which case RTP format is used.

 Free on-hold programs

 Programs available to non-profit organizations at no cost.
 Very few companies offer absolutely free programs.
 The programs are available in generic and custom formats, and are delivered at no cost to the requesting organization.